javadsabbagh/satin/README.md

 # satin
-A ployglot, flexible, and easy-to-use workflow engine.
+Satin is a ployglot, flexible, and easy-to-use workflow engine.
+It can be integrated with many programming languages and frameworks and used easily.